-As a result of billions of years of evolution, what viruses do better than anything else -- better than anything else they do, or any thing else does -- is to protect and deliver genes to specific (targeted) cells.
-This is why it is impossible not to consider their use as gene delivery systems for medical purposes.
-To avoid the complications and potential dangers of using "attenuated" or "inactivated" viruses, however, we pursue a research program that involves the design and synthesis -- from purified components in test tubes -- of virus-like particles that contain genes of interest in (single-stranded) RNA form.
-The RNA form is essential for enabling spontaneous self-assembly of the gene into a virus-like particle when mixed with the right viral capsid protein; this wouldn't be possible with (double-stranded) DNA.
-For self-assembly purposes, the "right" capsid protein is one that will efficiently package any RNA, independent of its sequence, as long as it isn't too long or too short.
-We have found that capsid protein from cowpea chlorotic mottle virus (CCMV) or brome mosaic virus (BMV) does this job.
-The other advantage of RNA genes is that it is possible to work with them in messenger-sense and self-amplifying form, enabling them to be strongly replicated in the cytoplasm of targeted host cells before being translated into proteins of interest.
+As a result of millions of years of evolution, what viruses do better than anything else - better than anything else they do, or any thing else does - is to protect and deliver genes to specific (targeted) cells.
+This is why it is impossible not to consider their use as a gene delivery systems for medical purposes.
+To avoid the complications and potential dangers of using "attenuated" or "inactivated" viruses, however, we pursue a research program that involves the design and synthesis - from purified components in test tubes - of virus-like particles (VLPs) that contain genes of interest in single-stranded RNA (ssRNA) form.
+The ssRNA form is essential for enabling spontaneously self-assembly of the gene into a VLP when mixed with the right viral capsid protein (CP); this isn't possible, for example, with double-stranded DNA (dsDNA).
+For self-assembly purposes, the "right" CP is one that will efficiently package any RNA, independent of its sequence, as long as it isn't too long or too short.
+The CP from tobacco mosaic virus (TMV) also works for this purpose (forming cylindrical capsids), after inserting a "packaging signal" sequence into the heterologous RNA of interest.
+We have found that CP from cowpea chlorotic mottle virus (CCMV) or brome mosaic virus (BMV) does this job.
+The other advantage of RNA genes is that it is possible to work with them in messenger-sense and self-amplifying form, enabling them to be strongly translated and replicated in the cytoplasm of targeted host cells before being translated into proteins of interest.

 We design and synthesize self-replicating forms of messenger RNA coding for reporter and therapeutic genes, to be packaged into CCMV or BMV virus-like particles by in vitro reconstitution.
 The basic idea is to use the RNA-dependent RNA polymerase (RdRp) of a positive-sense/ready-to-translate viral genome.
 The 1st molecule (RNA1, ~3000nt) of the RNA genome of Nodamura virus, for example, is directly translated to give an RdRp that strongly replicates it.
 By adding a gene of interest to RNA1, that gene – coding for a reporter like EYFP or luciferase, or a therapeutic protein like a viral or cancer antigen – is strongly replicated along with the RdRp gene and translated to give the target protein of interest.
 The resulting construct – a single-molecule replicon – is still short enough (~4000nt) to be in vitro reconstituted in CCMV or BMV VLPs, which can then be functionalized by targeting ligand or wrapped in lipid bilayer and used for gene delivery.